ElectronSutra/venture/pages/1-the-realm/1-8-entertainment/1-8-6-games.md

 the opposing suit.
 Kisses are scored by laying the cards over one another in an _X_ shape.

-Although Kiss is a complicated games with a lot of mental energy, it is still popular, especially because of its subtle (or not-so-subtle) undertones of impropriety.
+Although Kiss is a complicated game with a lot of mental energy, it is still popular, especially because of its subtle (or not-so-subtle) undertones of impropriety.
 Kiss is also popular in part due to its role in the novel _Western_ _Garden_, by Jurul Kao Kal, a Realm classic.
 In _Western Garden_, a game of Kiss